When you’re ready to buy resin, you’ve probably got a few questions. Things like

 *Who to call in case of a chemical emergency

-Any company that won’t give you this information either has something to hide or doesn’t have it to give to you.
-I would never buy resin where I couldn’t get SDS.
+Any company that won’t give you this information either has something to hide.
+Or, doesn’t think it’s important for you to have safety information so you can protect yourself while using resin.
+I would NEVER buy resin where I couldn’t get SDS.

-9. What would you like me to know about this resin?
+9. What would the company like me to know about this resin?

-Any company that makes resin for artists (as opposed to boat epoxy) should be able to answer this question faster than a teenager texts juicy gossip.
+A company like Resin Obsession, which makes resin for artists (as opposed to boat epoxy), can answer this question faster than a teenager texts juicy gossip.

 Each resin has its own quirks and nuances that any experienced resin artist can help you with.